TomoGuide/TomoGuide.github.io/docs/index.md

 Please keep in mind that there are dozens of cryo-ET software packages and workflows out there.
 What we have summarised here are common workflows we (the [Cell Architecture Lab](https://www.cellarchlab.com/)) use.
 Naturally, the field is constantly evolving and progressing.
 If you have any ideas, issues, suggestions, comments etc., please raise them directly on [GitHub](https://github.com/TomoGuide/TomoGuide.github.io).

 We appreciate any user feedback and are looking forward to interacting with you!
 Ultimately, this is all about creating a useful resource for the community.

-So YOU can also help us make it better 😊
+So YOU can help us make it better 😊